abbasrezaeif/telegram-ai-document-assistant/README.md

 A Telegram bot that receives PDF files, extracts text using PDF parsing or OCR, cleans the extracted text, summarizes it with a local AI model using Ollama, and sends the result back to the user.

+## Overview

+DocPilot AI is a local-first Telegram assistant that can process PDF documents, automatically detect when OCR is required, extract readable text, generate AI-powered summaries using Ollama, and keep track of processed documents with SQLite.

 ## Tech Stack

 - Python